Frank Lucas: Personal life

-Lucas' wife, Julie Farrait, was also convicted for her role in her husband's criminal enterprise and spent five years in prison.
+His first wife was Miriam.
+He left her after she had an abortion.
+He was upset about that.
+His second wife, Julie Farrait, was also convicted for her role in her husband's criminal enterprise and spent five years in prison.
 After she was released, the couple lived separately for some years, and Farrait moved back to Puerto Rico.
 After several years, however, they reconciled, and according to a December 2007 Village Voice article, had been married for 40 years at the time.